 Our aim in this course will be to understand and evaluate these four ferociously difficult texts, and to write about them in clear and analytical prose.
 We will also apply these texts’ insights to our own contemporary experience.
 To this end, we will watch and think about two films: Jean-Pierre and Luc Dardenne’s Rosetta (1999) and Paul Schrader’s First Reformed (2017).

 Requisite: One course in PHIL, no exceptions.
 Priority is given to Amherst College students.
 Limited to 25 students.
-Spring semester.
-Professor Hasan.2019-20: Offered in Spring 2020
+Omitted 2019-20.
+Professor Hasan.2022-23: Not offered

 Language and the nature of meaning, the search for a philosophical method, and the limits of logic and intelligibility—these are central concerns that drove the pioneers of analytic philosophy.
 We shall explore these themes through classic readings by some of the seminal figures of the tradition: Gottlob Frege, Bertrand Russell, Ludwig Wittgenstein, Rudolf Carnap, and W. V. Quine.

 Requisite: One course in PHIL or consent of the instructor.
 Limited to 25 students.
 Omitted 2019-2020.
 Professor George.2022-23: Not offered

 This course will focus on a careful reading of two principal texts by Nietzsche, Birth of Tragedy and On the Genealogy of Morals.
 Our goal is to understand and evaluate Nietzsche’s critique of the idea of morality, based on the concepts of obligation, guilt, and responsibility, and to investigate Nietzsche’s own positive vision of ethics.
 We will consider sections from Nietzsche’s other works, including Daybreak, Ecce Homo, and Thus Spoke Zarathustra, as well as important secondary literature, including engagements with Nietzsche from a feminist and philosophy of race perspective.